-We service most makes of longarm quilting machines, in particular Gammill and Innova.
-Please give us a call at 970.224.9975 to schedule a service call or complete our online Service Request Form.
-Explanation of CostsWe charge $95 per hour for one technician, plus the current IRS mileage charge, and if a hotel room is required, this will be added.
+We service most long arm quilting machines, in particular Gammill and Innova.
+Please give the Jukebox Quilts team a call at (970) 224-9975 to schedule quilting machine service or complete our online Service Request Form.
+Explanation of CostsWe charge $95 per hour for one quilting machine technician, plus the current IRS mileage charge, and if a hotel room is required, this will be added.
 We can generally get through a full service in one to two hours.
-Replacement of wearable parts is approximately an additional $10-$20.
-We will communicate the approximate time of your service with you, but please be aware that it can be difficult to predict how long each machine may take.
+Replacement of wearable quilting machine parts is approximately an additional $10-$20.
+We will communicate the approximate time of your service with you, but please be aware that it can be difficult to predict how long each quilting machine service may take.
 We will call you as we leave the previous service call.We always attempt to group regional service calls to decrease your expenses for travel and hotel accommodations.
-When there are a group of a machines requiring maintenance in a geographical area, we total all mileage and expenses and divide the cost between everyone getting service.
+When there are a group of long arm quilting machines requiring maintenance in a geographical area, we total all mileage and expenses and divide the cost between everyone getting service.
 This saves you a considerable amount.
-If you know of other owners who might want service, please have them contact us at (970)224-9975.
+If you know of other owners who might want quilting machine service, please have them contact us at (970)224-9975.

-We do a complete inspection and cleaning, open and clean the machine, replace wearable parts, check the stitch quality, timing, motor brushes, motor position, belt, etc. We do not inspect or resolve table set-up issues unless you inform us of any specific concerns.
+During a quilting machine service or repair, we do a complete inspection and cleaning which includes opening and cleaning your long arm quilting machine; replacing wearable parts; and checking the stitch quality, timing, motor brushes, motor position, belt, etc. We do not inspect or resolve table set-up issues unless you inform us of any specific concerns.
 If you have moved the machine, you may want us to do this.
-If the table is not level, we need to know prior to coming to bring the appropriate items.If you have a Statler, we don’t generally inspect the motor pulleys, belts, computer or controller fans, etc. unless you request this.
+If the table is not level, we need to know prior to coming so we can bring the appropriate items.If you have a Statler quilting machine, we don’t generally inspect the motor pulleys, belts, computer, or controller fans, etc. unless you request this.
 Inspecting and cleaning out your computer and controller is something you should do on a regular basis while properly grounded to prevent static discharge.
 Please note that removing thread or debris from the tracks, belt pulleys, or upper shaft is very time consuming.
-You will want to do general housekeeping prior to us arriving and inspect these areas in order to save time and money.Please make it clear if we will need to do any additional tasks, like change your wheels or canvas leaders.
+You will want to do general housekeeping prior to us arriving and inspect these areas in order to save time and money.Please make it clear when you request service if we will need to do any additional tasks, like change your wheels or canvas leaders.
 These require a great deal of extra time.
-If we do not know about this ahead of time, we may not be able to complete this without the necessary equipment and/or assistance.Prior to us arriving, please remove quilt from the machine.
+If we do not know about this ahead of time, we may not be able to complete this without the necessary equipment and/or assistance.Prior to our arrival, please remove the quilt from the machine.
 Maintenance is messy and we need to be able to move the machine freely to access it, and oil and debris could damage a quilt.
 Please load one square yard of a solid fabric for a backing, have a full layer of the batting you prefer to use, and baste a 30” square top layer of solid fabric so that we can adequately test your machine.
-Use a decent quality fabric as cheap fabrics and batting can affect stitch quality.Additional items you should have on hand include paper towels and an old towel, a trash container and a vacuum with extension tubing/hand held tool if you want us to vacuum your tracks and hook assembly (or save money by doing this yourself prior to our visit).Recommended parts to have on hand:Whether you are in need of service or not, we suggest you have the following parts on hand at all times.
+Use a decent quality fabric as cheap fabrics and batting can affect stitch quality.Additional items you should have on hand include paper towels and an old towel, a trash container and a vacuum with extension tubing/handheld tool if you want us to vacuum your tracks and hook assembly (or you can save money by doing this yourself prior to our visit).Recommended parts to have on hand:Whether you are in need of service or not, we suggest you have the following quilting machine parts on hand at all times.
 If you are in need of any of these parts, click here to purchase from our web store.

 What to expect during your maintenance/service call from Jukebox Quilts: